 c) Senior holidays

 A management may enter into an agreement with an employee on senior holidays (max. one paid holiday per month).
 It is a precondition that the employee has turned 62.
 Senior holidays must be taken in the current calender year and cannot be transferred from one year to the next.
-It is a precondition that all special holidays are taken before senior holidays.
+The senior holidays cannot be put together, but must be taken as one day per month.

 d) Retention bonus